 The bathroom was neat!

 I’ve seen amazing hotel rooms with shitty bathrooms, but it was much better than I expected!
-It had a compact sink, mirror, a toilet bowl, and finally a glass shower place.
+It had a compact sink, mirror, toilet bowl, and finally a glass shower place.
 It was simple but spacious.
 On one side, It had another floor-to-ceiling window pane viewing the waters below.

 Cuisines at Dinner

 We also ordered fried prawns, and chicken (Ayam Goreng), with rice.
-All of it was served hot with sides vegetables and in a good quantity.
+All of it was served hot with sides of vegetables and in good quantity.
 It was pretty good!
 The only bad thing was the Mango Milkshake my mom got.
 My brother got a hot chocolate drink at last, and it was the best of all!

 Another post for you to read: Amazing Nuvasa Bay Batam Beach!